gSyncit: An Option to see Outlook Calendar in Google

 gSyncit Starting Guide

-gSyncit is an old brand Outlook add-in of its kind.
-It has already been around when Google Calendar Sync for Outlook was still alive.
-Other than syncing Google’s calendar, contact, task and notes, it also supports cloud notes of other services, for example: Toodledo, Todoist, Evernote and etc. Starting from version 4.0, it also supports contact and calendar synchronization with other CardDAV/CalDAV services, such as iCloud, GMX, Aol and so on.
+gSyncit, an established Outlook add-in, has been available even before the discontinuation of Google Calendar Sync for Outlook.
+Apart from syncing Google’s calendar, contacts, tasks, and notes, it also supports cloud notes from various other services., for example: Toodledo, Todoist, Evernote and etc. Starting from version 4.0, it also supports contact and calendar synchronization with other CardDAV/CalDAV services, such as iCloud, GMX, Aol and so on.

 Configuring and Syncing

 - Open Outlook and you will be asked if you like to activate or go for trial.